Erudika/para/README.md

 - RESTful JSON API for your objects secured with Amazon's Signature 4 algorithm.
 - Full text search (current implementation is based on ElasticSearch).
 - Distributed object cache support (implemented with Hazelcast).
+- Multi-app support, each with its own table, index and cache.
 - Flexible security based on Spring Security (OpenID and Facebook login, CSRF protection, etc.).
 - Robust constraint validation mechanism based on JSR-303 and Hibernate Validator.
 - Support for scalable data stores (Amazon DynamoDB, Cassandra).
-- Modular design based on Google Guice.
+- Modular design powered by Google Guice.
 - I18n utilities for translating language packs into different languages.

 ### Architecture